 These new policies and expectations don’t come without their challenges.
 "Hotels are now required to follow brand mandated as well as city/state mandated cleanliness requirements," says Parminder Batra, CEO, TraknProtect.
 "In addition to their day-to-day duties, staff must also document and verify they have followed these requirements" (Hospitality Tech).
 The workload to keep all areas pristine — and document the process — is overwhelming to many housekeeping teams.

 2. Increasing Guest Expectations

 As such, guests expect rooms to be properly sanitized and disinfected prior to their arrival, and they expect common areas to be pristine.
 This is unlikely to change in the coming year.
-Because of this, housekeeping may be one of the most critical elements of your hotel’s brand reputation and customer loyalty throughout 2021.
+Because of this, housekeeping may be one of the most critical elements of your hotel’s brand reputation and customer loyalty.

-Sky-high cleaning requirements and guest expectations are already difficult when you are fully staffed, but amid a global pandemic, staff absences due to illness have become the norm.
-This is creating operational challenges as absenteeism makes it all the more difficult to achieve daily housekeeping targets--and it puts additional burden and stress on your remaining staff.
+Sky-high cleaning requirements and guest expectations are already difficult when you are fully staffed, but for many hotel managers, the staff shortage issues that began during the pandemic continue in 2023.
+This is creating operational challenges as absenteeism makes it all the more difficult to achieve daily housekeeping targets — which also puts additional burden and stress on your remaining staff.

-Having your staff vaccinated will be an important step to minimizing absences due to illness.
-However, it’s important to have additional tools and resources at your disposal to keep up with demand.
+That’s why it’s important to have additional tools and resources at your disposal to keep up with demand.
 For example, implementing a commercial vacuum cleaner like Whiz from SoftBank Robotics can ensure that all shared areas are thoroughly cleaned every day, whether or not you are fully staffed.